 In fact, in the field of medicine, fundamental human rights (at least in geographic Europe) are recognized (not established, but recognized) by a wonderful international convention which is called Oviedo Convention, issued by the Council of Europe, ratified by the state, which in fact is a source equal to the Constitution for individual rights.
 Rather, the Italian Constitution on health (art.32) makes a generic reference to the fundamental rights of man, without defining them, and therefore it would be weak without the ratification of the Oviedo Convention.

-He’ the Oviedo Convention which imposes the “Primacy of the human being“, concept for which “The interest and the good of the human being must prevail over the sole interest of society or science.” .
-Paraphrasing, the interest of society and science cannot prevail over the interest of the human being, or “The freedom of society ends where the freedom of the individual begins”.
+E’ the Oviedo Convention which imposes the “Primacy of the human being“, concept for which “The interest and the good of the human being must prevail over the sole interest of society or science.” .
+Paraphrasing, the interest of society and science cannot prevail over the interest of the human being, Or “The freedom of society ends where the freedom of the individual begins”.

 And what these freedoms would be ?
 We're talking about, let's repeat it, of human rights in the field of medicine, of health, but also concerning embryos, DNA modification, the end of life etc..